 The students individually undergo a training program in reputed concerns in the field of Power Systems during the summer vacation (at the end of second semester for full - time / fourth semester for part - time) for a minimum stipulated period of four weeks.
-At the end of the training, the student has to submit a detailed report on the training he had, within ten days from the commencement of the third semester for Full-time / fifth semester for part-time.
+At the end of the training, the student has to submit a detailed report on the training he had,within ten days from the commencement of the third semester for Full-time / fifth semester for part-time.
 The students will be evaluated, by a team of staff members nominated by Head of the department, through a viva-voce examination.

-- 1. Face the challenges in the field with confidence. - 2.
-Benefit by the training with managing the situation that arises during the execution of works related to Power Systems. - 3.
-Get the training to face the audience and to interact with the audience with confidence. - 4.
-Tackle any problem during group discussion in the corporate interviews. - 5.
-Gain practical knowledge in carrying out Power Systems field related works.
+- 1. The students can face the challenges in the field with confidence. - 2.
+The students will be benefited by the training with managing the situation that arises during the execution of works related to Power Systems.